 It takes 3 hours to reach the pass of Col de la Vanoise (alt.
 2,517m).

 The excursion starts at Pralognan-la-Vanoise at 1,420m.
 But to make things a little bit easier, I recommend taking the Mont Bochor cable car (alt.
 2,023 m).
-If the cable-car is not in service, you can park your car at the hamlet of Les Fontanettes.

 Walking in the Vanoise to the mountain pass

-First, take a ride on the Mont-Bochor cable-car.
+First, take a ride on the Mont-Bochor cable car.

 At the orientation table, you can see the three iconic summits of Pralognan: the Moriond, the Aiguille de la Vanoise and the Grande Casse.
-When walking in the Vanoise you’ll often spot them in the distance…
+When walking in the Vanoise, you’ll often spot them in the distance…

-Walking in the Vanoise: from the Baumettes to Lac des Vaches
+From the Baumettes to Lac des Vaches

 It crosses vast alpine landscapes interspaced by some beautiful waterfalls.
 This is where the marmots are the easiest to see.